Before I show you how to change the MAC address in Linux, let’s first discuss why you would change it in the first place.

 ip link show

-You may want to note it down on a secure place to revert to this original MAC address later on.
+You may want to note it down in a secure place to revert to this original MAC address later on.

-Now you may proceed to changing the MAC address.
+Now you may proceed to change the MAC address.

 Method 1: Change MAC address using Macchanger

-Macchanger is simple utility to view, modify, and manipulate MAC addresses for your Network interface cards.
-It is available in almost all GNU/Linux operating systems and you can install is using the package installer of your distribution.
+Macchanger is a simple utility to view, modify, and manipulate MAC addresses for your Network interface cards.
+It is available in almost all GNU/Linux operating systems and you can install it using the package installer of your distribution.